szarroug3/dota-data/docs/implementation/frontend-implementation.md

 - ✅ **Maintainable Code**: Reduced duplication and improved organization
 - ✅ **User Experience**: Optimistic updates, validation, and proper loading states

+**CRITICAL ISSUE**: Match details panel and hero summary components still use 100% mock data and need immediate attention to complete the integration.

-The application is now ready for feature development with a solid, maintainable foundation.
+The application is ready for feature development with a solid, maintainable foundation, but requires completion of Phase 2.7 to fully integrate real data into the match details components.